jspecify/jspecify/docs/docs/using.md

 1. Optionally,
     [move other annotations to comply with style guidelines](https://google.github.io/styleguide/javaguide.html#s4.8.5-annotations), but this is not required by the language.
+(The [AnnotationPosition](https://errorprone.info/bugpattern/AnnotationPosition) Error Prone check can help with these changes when run with [patching enabled](https://errorprone.info/docs/patching).)

 #### Defaulting annotations